Cohomological representations for real reductive groups: Introduction

-Theorem \ref{main} therefore has, as a consequence, the following result for cohomological $A$-parameters for classical groups.
-Before we state this result, we recall that $A$-parameters for classical groups can be treated as parameters for $\GL_n(\R)$ (or, $\GL_n(\C)$ for unitary groups) which preserve either a quadratic form, or a symplectic form (or, are conjugate-selfdual of parity $(-1)^{p+q-1}$ for $\U(p,q)(\R)$).
+Before we state the next theorem, we recall, cf. \cite{GGP}, that $A$-parameters for classical groups can be treated as parameters for $\GL_n(\R)$ (or, $\GL_n(\C)$ for unitary groups) which preserve either a quadratic form, or a symplectic form (or, are conjugate-selfdual of parity $(-1)^{p+q-1}$ for $\U(p,q)(\R)$).

 \begin{thm} Let $\sG$ be one of the classical groups $\Sp_{2n}(\R)$, or $\SO(p,q)(\R)$ with $p+q$ odd.
 Their $L$-groups come equipped with a natural embedding in say $\SL_m(\C)$.
 An $A$-parameter for $\sG(\R)$ is cohomological if and only if considered as a parameter with values in $\SL_m(\C)$, it is a cohomological $A$-parameter for $\PGL_m(\R)$.
-Further, a cohomological parameter for $\PGL_m(\R)$ is automatically a parameter (hence cohomological) for the symplectic group if $m$ is odd.
-If $m=2n$ is even, a cohomological parameter for $\GL_{2n}(\R)/\R^+$ with values in $\GL_{2n}(\C)$ is either symplectic or orthogonal (as a representation of $W_\R \times \SL_2(\C)$); in the first case, it is a parameter for $\SO(p,q)(\R)$ for $p+q=2n+1$, and in the second case, it is a parameter for $\SO(p,q)(\R)$ for $p+q=2n$, the parity of $p$ determined by the determinant of the parameter.
+Further, a cohomological parameter for $\PGL_m(\R)$ is automatically a parameter (hence cohomological) for the symplectic group if $m$ is odd, and odd orthogonal group if $m$ is even.

 If $\sG = \U(p,q)$, then an $A$-parameter for $\sG(\R)= \U(p,q)(\R)$ is cohomological if and only if its restriction to $W_\C$ is a cohomological $A$-parameter for $\sG(\R)=\GL_m(\C)$, $m=p+q$. \end{thm}